EPCCed/archer-gpu-course/applications-two-day/section-2.05/README.md

 ```

 While global memory is shared between all threads, the usage of
-'shared memory' is reserved for something more specific.
+'shared memory' is reserved for something more specific in the
+GPU context.
+This is discussed below.

 ## Independent accesses to global memory